dlindridge/UsefulPowershell/README.md

 ####################

 ### AssaultOnHoth.ps1 ###
 A Powershell GUI form to query for all domains in your forest and present you with fields to complete.
 This is very much a work in progress though it will slow down for a while if I get distracted by something else (OOH!
 SHINEY!!)
 This is also my first foray in to the world of PSForms so any feedback is welcome.

 * Includes AOH_symbol.ico and AOH_background.jpg

 ### CleanSlateProtocol.ps1 ###
-Very simply it looks for when a specific user last logged in then deletes the contents of the specified directory if the designated number of days has passed.
+Looks for when a specific user last logged in then deletes the contents of the specified directory if the designated number of days has passed.
 If you provide a valid address to send to, warnings will be sent starting 4 days before the event.
 All Domain Controllers are queried to get the most recent login date.

 ### DeleteOlderThan.ps1 ###